FastComments/fastcomments-docs/src/content/guides/api/items/votes-get-for-user.md

 This is useful if you want to show if a user has voted on a comment.
 When fetching comments, simply call this API at the same time for the user with the same `urlId`.

+If you're using anonymous voting then you'll want to pass `anonUserId` instead.

 [inline-code-attrs-start title = 'Votes For User cURL Example'; type = 'bash'; useDemoTenant = true; isFunctional = false; inline-code-attrs-end]
 [inline-code-start]
 curl --request GET \